auth0/docs/articles/integrations/aws-eventbridge.md

 ---
-title: Integrating AWS EventBridge with Auth0
+title: Integrate AWS EventBridge with Auth0
-description: How to send Auth0 logging data using AWS EventBridge
+description: Learn how to create an event-driven workflow using AWS EventBridge to send your tenant logs to the targers of your choice such as AWS EC2 instances, Lambda functions, Kinesis streams, and ECS tasks.
 toc: true
 topics:
  - integrations